syncfusion-content/windowsforms-docs/WindowsForms/Grid-Control/How-To/Appearance/How-can-we-make-the-Current-Row-Bold.md

 ---
 layout: post
-title: Appearance in GridControl
+title: How can we make the current row Bold | Windows Forms | Syncfusion
-description: how can we make the current row bold?
+description: Learn here all about how can we make the current row bold of Syncfusion Windows Forms GridControl and more.
 platform: windowsforms
 control: Grid
 documentation: ug
 ---

-# How can we make the current row Bold
+# How can we make the current row Bold in Windows Forms GridControl

 To make the current row bold, use the below code sample.